CharlesAverill/charlesaverill.github.io/bookshelf/bookshelf_unsorted.md

 Binging with Babish: 100 Recipes Recreated from your Favorite Movies and TV Shows
 - Andrew Rea, Jon Favreau
 - 641.5

+The Big Book of King Cake: The Stores & Bakers Behind New Orleans' Sweetest Tradition
+- Matt Haines
+- 394.1209763

+La Bonne Cuisine: Cooking New Orleans Style
+- Women of All Saints' Episcopal Church
+- 641.597

 Talk About Good!
 - Junior League of Lafayette, Louisiana